Ikaroon/Swizzle/README.md

 This code is an attempt to implement this feature into unity in a reasonable way without cluttering code auto completion with hundreds of methods.

 ## How it works
 The idea behind this solution is the usage of enums.
 Each enum value defines a swizzle operation.
-However, instead of using a huge switch state to evaluate which order of vector components we need this attempt uses the underlying integer values to define the swizzle operation on a bit level.
+However, instead of using a huge switch block to evaluate which order of vector components we need this attempt uses the underlying integer values to define the swizzle operation on a bit level.

 For this we need 8 bits (1 byte) in which we group 2 bits together to define indices from 0 to 3 for each target component.
 In the image you can see how the bits relate to the input and output vectors.